Crayonan/payload-plugin-ai-localization/README.md

 The plugin adds these endpoints to your Payload app:

-- `GET /api/ai-localization/supported-languages` - Returns configured locales
-- `POST /api/ai-localization/translate` - Translates content between locales
+- `POST /api/ai-localization/translate-bulk` - Translates content between locales

 ## License